redphx/esphome-ugreen-hdmi-switcher/README.md

 Control UGREEN HDMI Switcher/Splitter over WiFi using ESPHome.
 You can still control it with the physical button on top of the device.
 Demo video: https://youtu.be/F_oZo9kNero

+⚠️ **DISCLAIMER:** Nobody but you is responsible for any damage this mod may cause.

 ![](photos/ugreen-cm217.png)

 ![](photos/complete.jpg)